 Health benefits and risks of OMAD

 A cup of coffee isn’t the only thing that can boost your brain power.
-Some studies suggest that IF protocols like OMAD can also improve cognitive performance.
+Some studies suggest that intermittent fasting schedules like OMAD can also improve cognitive performance.

 Your body is your body.
 How do you know how an OMAD eating routine will affect you specifically?